Geraldo Perdomo Player Props: Diamondbacks vs. Padres

 Geraldo Perdomo At The Plate

-- Perdomo is hitting .375 with four doubles, a home run and five walks.
+- Perdomo is batting .389 with four doubles, a triple, a home run and five walks.

-- In 53.8% of his games this season (seven of 13), Perdomo has picked up at least one hit, and in five of those games (38.5%) he recorded multiple hits.
+- He has gone deep in one of 14 games, and in 2.3% of his plate appearances.

-- Perdomo has driven in a run in four games this year (30.8%), including two games with multiple runs batted in.
+- Perdomo has driven in a run in five games this year (35.7%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.